-You can hear me talk about the build up to my 2010 diagnosis by clicking on the picture above.
+The build up to my diagnosis was covered in this blog (Diagnosis – I’m no longer in Control).
 This chance scenario, led to a set of routine blood rests which highlighted a low haemoglobin score.
 It was low enough to be referred to a specialist with the initial diagnosis being Iron Deficiency Anaemia.
 After a plethora of tests including bloods, CT scan, Ultrasound scan and a liver biopsy (Ki67 5+), Neuroendocrine Cancer was confirmed.
-During the secondary care diagnostic investigation, I finally ‘confessed‘ that I had been experiencing strange facial flushing sensations since the beginning of that year.
+During the secondary care diagnostic investigation, I ‘confessed’ that I had been experiencing strange facial flushing sensations since the beginning of that year.

 At this point, the NET Multidisciplinary Team (MDT) direction kicked in.
 Further tests followed including an Octreotide scan which, in addition to what was found on CT Scan, highlighted distant nodal ‘hotspots’ in the left axillary (armpit) and left clavicle areas (supraclavicularfossa (SCF) nodes).
 Specialist NET markers Chromogranin A and 5HIAA urine were conducted and both were elevated indicating tumour bulk and function respectively.
 An Echocardiogram confirmed no damage to the heart, an area known to be at risk due to fibrotic reaction that can often be caused by serotonin producing Neuroendocrine Tumours.
 In September 2010, I commenced daily injections of Octreotide pending a detailed treatment plan.